-Veta Enhancements for Material Delivery Management System (MDMS) Standardized Platform
+Veta Enhancements for Material Delivery Management System (MDMS) Standardized Platform and Web Conversion

-Status: December 2021 to June 2025
+Status: December 2021 to December 2026 (amendment no. 5)

 Summary

-Additionally, an agency interface is needed (independent from the Contractor’s MDMS) to allow for data entry of split load, rejected loads, and other information.
+Additionally, an agency interface is needed (independent from the Contractor’s MDMS) to allow for data entry of split loads, rejected loads, and other information.
 Also, MDMS data and analysis will need to be transferred into AASHTOWare® Project and other state database systems.
 However, this will not address the standardization of the geospatial needs that the MDMS currently provides.
 The potential solution to overcome the above challenges is a public-domain, standardized web-based geospatial software system.
 Sponsored by the FHWA and TPFs, the Veta desktop software has been a proven model for integrating and mapping data from various intelligent construction technologies (ICT) with great success since 2012.

 Project Tasks